Academic Division Funds

 Non-research contacts and consultancies are received from industry/external corporate entities.
 The funds are generated by the provision of consultancy services (fee for service).
 The contract/consultancy agreement specifies the outcomes/deliverables and outlines any special conditions governing the use of the funds.

 The effects or impacts that a Division seeks to have on its clients and stakeholders.
 Objectives should deliver the agency business direction and align with the whole of government direction, and collectively, agencies’ objectives should deliver the whole of government (and University) direction.

-An official store is inventory at one specified location as determined by the Director, Financial and Business Services.
+An official store is inventory at one specified location as determined by the Chief Financial Officer.

 Refer to glossary item "Inventory".